taplytics/Taplytics-Android-SDK/START.md

 ### 3. Setting User Attributes

 It's possible to send custom user attributes to Taplytics using a JSONObject of user info.
+If logging is enabled, logs will show the user attributes every time they are set or updated.

 The possible fields are: